 Gloves / Recommendations

 Safety in everything is paramount, and motorcycling is no different.
-Whether you’re 6 months into your new adventure, or 16 years passed that first ride, motorcycle gear is an investment that will always pay for itself.
+Whether you’re six months into your new adventure or 16 years passed that first ride, motorcycle gear is an investment that will always pay for itself.
 Sure, there are cheaper ways to go.
-Jeans and hiking boots are always in style.
-How much investment do you put into your gear, and when do you take that investment for granted?
+Jeans and hiking boots are still in style.
+How much finance do you put into your gear, and when do you take that investment for granted?

-The old acronym ATGATT answers the questions simply: All The Gear, All The Time.
-A quick trip seems harmless and surely nothing can happen, but statistically, it’s more likely you’ll encounter a problem near your home rather than on a longer trip over the weekend.
+The old acronym ATGATT answers the questions directly: All The Gear, All The Time.
+A quick trip seems harmless, and surely nothing can happen, but statistically, it’s more likely you’ll encounter a problem near your home rather than on a longer trip over the weekend.